 June 4, 2026

-Selling a riverfront property in Orford or Lyme is rarely just about square footage or a beautiful view.
+Selling a riverfront property on the Connecticut River in Hanover, Lyme, or Orford is rarely just about square footage or a beautiful view.
 Buyers want to know what they can legally do at the water’s edge, whether a dock is compliant, and how floodplain rules may affect financing, insurance, or future improvements.
 If you are preparing to sell, a little upfront work can protect your timeline, strengthen buyer confidence, and help you present the property with clarity.
 Let’s dive in.

-Orford’s natural resources inventory identifies the Connecticut River and four public ponds as shoreland-relevant waters: Indian Pond, Upper Baker Pond, Lower Baker Pond, and Mason Pond.
+Orford’s natural resources inventory identifies the Connecticut River and four public ponds as shoreland-relevant waters: Indian Pond, Upper Baker Pond, and Lower Baker Pond.
 Lyme’s inventory notes about 8.3 miles of Connecticut River frontage and references major ponds including Post Pond and Reservoir Pond.
+Hanover has 8.1 miles of frontage on the Connecticut River.

-That means buyers are usually evaluating two things at once: the property they see today and the legal framework that governs future use.
+That means buyers are usually evaluating two things at once: the property they see today and the legal framework governing future use.
 If you can answer those questions early, your listing is easier to price, market, and negotiate.

 New Hampshire’s Shoreland Water Quality Protection Act applies to land within 250 feet of public waters.
-Within that protected shoreland, the first 50 feet is the waterfront buffer, where clearing and chemical use are limited and only narrow paths or access routes are generally allowed if they do not create runoff or erosion.
+Within that protected shoreland, the first 50 feet is the waterfront buffer, where clearing and chemical use are limited, and only narrow paths or access routes are generally allowed if they do not cause runoff or erosion.

 For sellers, this matters because a buyer may ask whether more vegetation can be cleared, whether the access path is compliant, or whether a structure near the water was properly approved.
-It is much better to sort that out before the home goes live than to address it in the middle of due diligence.
+It is much better to sort that out before the home goes live than to address it during due diligence.

 Lyme adds another layer with its Shoreland Conservation District.
 Its zoning ordinance includes the Connecticut River, Reservoir Pond, Post Pond, Trout Pond, all ponds larger than 5 acres, and a 100-foot zone around other surface waters.